MSCI Inc. (NYSE:MSCI) Shares Sold by Yousif Capital Management LLC

-Yousif Capital Management LLC reduced its stake in MSCI Inc. (NYSE:MSCI – Free Report) by 5.7% during the 1st quarter, according to the company in its most recent filing with the SEC.
-The fund owned 10,796 shares of the technology company’s stock after selling 657 shares during the quarter.
-Yousif Capital Management LLC’s holdings in MSCI were worth $6,042,000 at the end of the most recent reporting period.
+Yousif Capital Management LLC lowered its stake in shares of MSCI Inc. (NYSE:MSCI – Free Report) by 5.7% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 10,796 shares of the technology company’s stock after selling 657 shares during the quarter.
+Yousif Capital Management LLC’s holdings in MSCI were worth $6,042,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors have also recently added to or reduced their stakes in MSCI.
-Alliancebernstein L.P. lifted its stake in MSCI by 59.7% in the fourth quarter.
-Alliancebernstein L.P. now owns 2,382,561 shares of the technology company’s stock worth $1,108,296,000 after acquiring an additional 890,554 shares during the last quarter.
-Norges Bank purchased a new stake in shares of MSCI during the 4th quarter worth $378,140,000.
-Capital Research Global Investors increased its holdings in MSCI by 312.3% in the first quarter.
-Capital Research Global Investors now owns 852,913 shares of the technology company’s stock valued at $428,913,000 after buying an additional 646,050 shares during the last quarter.
-Price T Rowe Associates Inc. MD raised its stake in MSCI by 27.3% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 2,182,687 shares of the technology company’s stock valued at $1,015,320,000 after buying an additional 467,592 shares in the last quarter.
-Finally, StonePine Asset Management Inc. boosted its position in shares of MSCI by 645.7% during the 1st quarter.
-StonePine Asset Management Inc. now owns 322,890 shares of the technology company’s stock worth $180,718,000 after acquiring an additional 279,588 shares in the last quarter.
-Institutional investors and hedge funds own 89.69% of the company’s stock.
+Several other hedge funds have also modified their holdings of the stock.
+RB Capital Management LLC boosted its stake in shares of MSCI by 16.5% in the 1st quarter.
+RB Capital Management LLC now owns 1,276 shares of the technology company’s stock valued at $642,000 after buying an additional 181 shares during the period.
+Markel Corp raised its holdings in MSCI by 3.4% in the first quarter.
+Markel Corp now owns 141,700 shares of the technology company’s stock valued at $71,258,000 after acquiring an additional 4,700 shares in the last quarter.
+Healthcare of Ontario Pension Plan Trust Fund lifted its stake in MSCI by 42.2% in the first quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,237 shares of the technology company’s stock worth $622,000 after acquiring an additional 367 shares during the last quarter.
+Cibc World Market Inc. grew its holdings in MSCI by 6.0% during the 1st quarter.
+Cibc World Market Inc. now owns 1,831 shares of the technology company’s stock worth $921,000 after acquiring an additional 104 shares in the last quarter.
+Finally, Prudential PLC purchased a new stake in shares of MSCI in the 1st quarter valued at approximately $701,000.
+89.69% of the stock is currently owned by institutional investors and hedge funds.

-A number of analysts have weighed in on the stock.
-Deutsche Bank Aktiengesellschaft cut their price objective on shares of MSCI from $560.00 to $522.00 in a report on Wednesday, April 26th.
-Wells Fargo & Company started coverage on shares of MSCI in a research report on Tuesday, May 9th.
-They issued an “overweight” rating and a $570.00 price target for the company.
-Morgan Stanley raised their price objective on MSCI from $543.00 to $551.00 and gave the stock an “equal weight” rating in a report on Monday, March 27th.
-Royal Bank of Canada reduced their target price on MSCI from $600.00 to $545.00 in a report on Monday, July 10th.
-Finally, Bank of America began coverage on MSCI in a research note on Thursday, June 15th.
-They set an “underperform” rating on the stock.
-Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat, MSCI has a consensus rating of “Hold” and a consensus price target of $551.82.
+A number of equities analysts recently commented on MSCI shares.
+Bank of America initiated coverage on shares of MSCI in a research note on Thursday, June 15th.
+They set an “underperform” rating for the company.
+JPMorgan Chase & Co. upped their price target on MSCI from $585.00 to $590.00 and gave the company an “overweight” rating in a report on Wednesday, April 19th.
+Wells Fargo & Company began coverage on shares of MSCI in a report on Tuesday, May 9th.
+They set an “overweight” rating and a $570.00 price objective on the stock.
+Morgan Stanley boosted their price objective on shares of MSCI from $543.00 to $551.00 and gave the stock an “equal weight” rating in a research report on Monday, March 27th.
+Finally, BNP Paribas downgraded shares of MSCI from a “neutral” rating to an “underperform” rating and set a $450.00 target price on the stock. in a research report on Monday, July 17th.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating and seven have issued a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $551.82.

 MSCI Inc, together with its subsidiaries, provides investment decision support tools for the clients to manage their investment processes worldwide.
 It operates through four segments: Index, Analytics, ESG and Climate, and All Other Private Assets.
 The Index segment provides indexes for use in various areas of the investment process, including indexed product creation, such as ETFs, mutual funds, annuities, futures, options, structured products, over-the-counter derivatives; performance benchmarking; portfolio construction and rebalancing; and asset allocation, as well as licenses GICS and GICS Direct.